InnocentSmith0934/home-folder-in-dropbox/README.md

 * 3rd: [shortname]
      For non DfB accounts.
 It creates a new home folder as /Users/[shortname]/Dropbox/[shortname]

 The script needs to be called with superuser privs.
-Without elevated priviledges, ditto won't be able to copy the Libary foldervcorrectly or preserve resource forks.
+Without elevated priviledges, ditto won't be able to copy the Libary folder correctly or preserve resource forks.